peteratseneca/dps923winter2014/Project_Templates/README.md

 This is a BETTER template than ClassesV1.

 If you wish, you can use this as a "template" for a new project.

-Features:
-- Core Data
-- CDStack class
-- clean app delegate
-- Model class init that covers all possibilities for initial data when the app launches

 **ClassesV1**